 .The five pillars of the Thales solution

-- Robustness with mobile units or kits, tested to US military standards (MIL-STD-810) and with a high level of self-sufficiency thanks to high-capacity compact batteries and a specially designed e-Card.
+- Robustness with mobile units or kits, tested to US military standards (MIL-STD-810), and a high self-sufficiency level thanks to high-capacity compact batteries and a specially designed e-Card.

 - Ergonomics is integrated upstream during the development of the software to facilitate the registration process and to increase the daily enrollment rate.
-The business processes are also taken into account when tailoring the software to achieve maximum efficiency and to reduce the number of registration errors.
+The business processes are also taken into account when tailoring the software to achieve maximum efficiency and reduce registration errors.

-- Optimised and dedicated supply chain, capable of managing the rapid supply of components, assembly of kits, quality control and delivery within the shortest lead-times.
+- Optimized and dedicated supply chain capable of managing the rapid supply of components, assembly of kits, quality control, and delivery within the shortest lead-times.
 It relies on the industrial resources of Thales, which manages more than 30 industrial sites worldwide.

 - Training by knowledge transfer using specific methods of training for local employees, responsible for operating and maintaining the mobile units.